jaynetics/bookay/README.md

 <br>

-## Why?
+## Why

-- a bookmarking service is useful if you use varying browsers or devices
+- A bookmarking service is useful if you use varying browsers or devices

-- there is currently no free service that supports nested folders
+- There is currently no free service that supports nested folders

-- self-hosting your bookmarks offers the best privacy
+- Self - hosting your bookmarks offers the best privacy

 <br>

 ## Features

-- easily deployed [backend]
+- Customizable, keyboard-friendly **[Browser Plugin]**

-- customizable, keyboard-friendly [browser plugin]
+- Support for multiple users per instance

-- lightweight (~50 kB) [web app]
+- Lightweight ( `~50 kB` ) **[Web App]**

-- support for nested folders
+- Scan for dupes and broken links

-- data import and export
+- Responsiveness and dark mode

-- scan for dupes and broken links
+- Support for nested folders

-- support for multiple users per instance
+- Easily deployed **[Backend]**

-- responsiveness and dark mode
+- Data import and export

 ## Getting started